-BP is the current owner of the portion of the waterfront covered by this agreement - the northern 28 acres of this 42 acre site.
+BP Atlantic Richfield is the current owner of the portion of the waterfront covered by this agreement - the northern 28 acres of this 42 acre site.
 It is their property, their buildings, and the pollution beneath its soil and waters is their problem.
 But its ultimate disposition is our Village's interest and hence why we joined the lawsuit and were active participants in all parts of this process.
 Our interests here are as follows:

-- 1. We want to see the waterfront clean enough to support all potential uses for future development. - 2.
-We want to see public access to the waterfront, via an esplanade and parks, as well as to the water, via boat launches, piers, or floating docks and to tie down as much open space as we can, now. - 3.
-We want to preserve history where we can, since the waterfront's role was so core to Hasting's origins. - 4.
-And, finally, we want this process to move forward as expeditiously as safety allows so that we can actually enjoy the fruits of this cleanup in our lifetime, and not let another generation slip away.
+- We want to see the waterfront clean enough to support all potential uses for future development. - We want to see public access to the waterfront, via an esplanade and parks, as well as to the water, via boat launches, piers, or floating docks and to tie down as much open space as we can, now. - We want to preserve history where we can, since the waterfront's role was so core to Hasting's origins. - And, finally, we want this process to move forward as expeditiously as safety allows so that we can actually enjoy the fruits of this cleanup in our lifetime, and not let another generation slip away.

-With those objectives, we went to work.
 These are the broad areas covered by the decree.